qaniere/qaniere/README.md

 ### 💼 Some of my best projects :

-* 🔒 [Kripto](https://github.com/qaniere/Kripto) : A peer to peer encrypted chat with my own implemenation of RSA.
+* 🔒 [Kripto](https://github.com/qaniere/Kripto) : A peer to peer encrypted chat with my own implemenation of RSA made with Python
-* 🤫 Haddha, TouDouxListe and more secret cool stuff are coming soon ;)
+* 🤫 Haddha, Maloéna and more secret cool stuff are coming soon ;)
-* ⌛ More projects will join this list soon, I'm learning everyday :)
+* ⌛ More projects will join this list soon, I'm learning and making everyday :)

 ### 📚 Languages and technologies I know :